djstein/2018-study-guide/README.md

 ```

 ### Event delegatoin and bubbling

+#### Event Liseners
-Event Listener is something that waits for elements in the DOM to be interacted with.
+* Event Listener is something that waits for elements in the DOM to be interacted with.
-Examples of events include: load, keydown, mouseover, mouseout, click, change, etc.
+* Examples of events include: load, keydown, mouseover, mouseout, click, change, etc.
-With vanillia JS:

 ```javascript
 const handleSumbit = e => {...};
 const button = document.getElementById('submit-button');
 button.addEventListener('click', handleSumbit);
 ```
 - event.target: identifies the HTML element on which an event occured
 - event.currentTarget: refers to the element to which the event listener has been attached

-Event Bubbling:
+#### Event Bubbling:
 - when an event is triggered it propigates through all parents until it is caught by an event handler
 - event handlers defined on a parent will apply to child nodes, even those that are added to the DOM after the page loads

 ### Type Coercion using typeof, instanceof and Object.proptype.toString

+#### typeof
-- typeof: returns a string indicating the type of the operand.
+- returns a string indicating the type of the operand.
 ```javascript
 typeof null === 'object';
 typeof true === 'boolean';